twfroelich/Automap.jl/README.md

 # Automap.jl

+This work is based off of ResNetImageNet.jl created by Dhairya L Gandhi.
+For the original project, see https://github.com/DhairyaLGandhi/ResNetImageNet.jl

 ### To start:

 Start Julia with the environment of the package activated.
 This is currently necessary.
 Start julia with more threads than available.
 Finally, set up the environment via `] instantiate`.